He Is Not Dimon to You

-He Is Not Dimon to You or Don't Call Him Dimon (Он вам не Димон) is a 2017 Russian documentary film detailing alleged corruption by Dmitry Medvedev who was Prime Minister of Russia at the time of release.
+He Is Not Dimon to You or Don't Call Him Dimon (Он вам не Димон) is a 2017 Russian documentary film detailing the corruption of Dmitry Medvedev, who was Prime Minister of Russia at the time of release.
 The film estimates that $1.2 billion was embezzled by Dmitry Medvedev.

 Title meaning

 The name of the film is a reference to an interview with Medvedev's press secretary Natalya Timakova, where she criticized the use of the nickname Dimon when speaking about Medvedev on social media.
-(In Russian, Dimon is a colloquial form of the name Dmitry, often used in gangster circles.)
+Dimon is a colloquial form of the name Dmitry, often used in gangster circles.

-Content
+Contents

 The film is divided into 10 chapters: